 If you’re not into that, just place the dip in a nice serving dish with some crackers around it.

 But I really think that rye or sourdough bread are the best compliments for this spinach dip if you go that route.

 Keep all the bread you pulled out from the inside and serve it with the spinach dip.

 I’d recommend still getting crackers though.
 The rye pieces go fast and there will be plenty of dip still left.

-First, is make sure to thaw and drain the spinach as best you can.
-Get it as dry as possible before adding it to the other ingredients.
+First, is to make sure you thaw and drain the spinach as best as possible before adding it to the other ingredients.

 Second, make the dip a day or two ahead.
 Give it a stir every once and a while in the fridge to really make sure the flavors blend together well.
 That dry soup packet needs extra time to bloom.

 Don’t add it to the bread bowl too soon.
 The bread will get soggy if you do.
 Make sure to place the spinach dip inside the bread as close to the time you’re going to serve it.

 - 1 packet of KNORR Vegetable Recipe Mix

 - 1c Mayonnaise